Detroit Stories: Singles

-The first single, "Rock & Roll", was released on November 13, 2020, and is a cover of the Velvet Underground's song of the same name, essentially a remake of the 1971 version by Detroit with Mitch Ryder, some of producer Bob Ezrin's first work.
+"Rock & Roll", a cover of the Velvet Underground song, was released as the first single on November 13, 2020 and is essentially a remake of the 1971 version by Detroit with Mitch Ryder, some of producer Bob Ezrin's first work.

 On December 11, 2020, Alice Cooper released the second single, "Our Love Will Change the World".
 The single is a cover of American power pop band Outrageous Cherry's 2005 song of the same name.

 The third single, "Social Debris", was released on Alice's 73rd birthday on February 4, 2021.
 It was available as a free download for a limited time.

 "Hanging On by a Thread (Don't Give Up)" had previously been released as a single by Alice on May 15, 2020, simply titled "Don't Give Up", to help fans through COVID-19.
 The lyrics were subsequently altered for the album to raise awareness on mental health.